-Jason Staehler Hill is an award-winning film score composer, platinum-selling recording artist, record producer, and mixer.
-Hill is known for many projects with acclaimed film director David Fincher such as the Emmy-winning series Mindhunter, for which Hill won a 2021 BMI Composer Award along with Voir, Gone Girl, and Fincher’s only animated short film Bad Travelling which is a part of 2022's Emmy-winning series Love, Death, and Robots.
-Hill was also the original music composer of the upcoming film Magazine Dreams, Apple Tv’s Extrapolations and City OnFire, Netflix’s FYRE: The Greatest Party That Never Happened, The Confession Killer, Netflix’s, This Is A Robbery, and Showtime’s Couples Therapy.
+Jason Hill is a multi-talented artist who has made a name for himself as an award-winning film composer, platinum-selling recording artist, record producer, and mixer.
+He has worked on many projects with acclaimed director David Fincher such as the Emmy-winning series Mindhunter, Voir, Gone Girl, and Fincher’s only animated short film, the Emmy-winning Bad Travelling (part of the Emmy-winning series Love, Death, and Robots).
+Hill was also the original music composer of the upcoming film Magazine Dreams, Apple Tv’s Extrapolations and City On Fire, Netflix’s Fyre: The Greatest Party That Never Happened, The Confession Killer, This Is A Robbery, and Showtime’s Couples Therapy.

-He is also the lead singer, guitarist, and producer for the band Louis XIV along with the band Vicky Cryer which contains members of Killers and Muse.
-Hill also releases music under his own name.
-He has produced records, or otherwise worked with, such artists as The Killers, David Bowie, Robbie Williams, Jet, Sky Ferreira, New York Dolls, Brandon Flowers, Ariel Pink, Craig Nicholls (The Vines), The Virgins, Macy Gray, Nick Littlemore and Luke Steele (Empire of the Sun), Idkhtfm (I Don’t Know How They Found Me), and Neon Trees, among many others.
-Hill was also a part of the seminal band CONVOY in his early years.
+In addition to his work in film scoring and production, Jason is also the lead singer, guitarist, and producer for the band LOUIS XIV along with the band Vicky Cryer (which contained members of bands “The Killers” and “Muse”).
+He has produced records or otherwise worked with such artists as The Killers, David Bowie, Robbie Williams, Jet, Sky Ferreira, New York Dolls, Brandon Flowers, Ariel Pink, The Virgins, Macy Gray, Nick Littlemore/Luke Steele (Empire of the Sun), Idkhtfm (I Don’t Know How They Found Me) among many others.
+He was also a part of the seminal band Convoy in his early years.